nmurphy101/TarkovItemAnalyzer/README.md

 [![CodeFactor](https://www.codefactor.io/repository/github/nmurphy101/tarkovitemanalyzer/badge)](https://www.codefactor.io/repository/github/nmurphy101/tarkovitemanalyzer) ![Release](https://github.com/nmurphy101/tarkovitemanalyzer/actions/workflows/build.yml/badge.svg?branch=main) ![Build](https://github.com/nmurphy101/tarkovitemanalyzer/actions/workflows/python-app.yml/badge.svg)

 # Tarkov_Item_Analyzer
-Tarkov Item Analyzer (TIA) allows you to know the price, and other informatino, of items you pick up on-the-fly!
+Tarkov Item Analyzer (TIA) allows you to know the price, and other information, of items you pick up on-the-fly!

 # How to run

-Follow the install_instructions.txt
+Follow the install_instructions.txt foor development

-Else if a full release exists (and it isn't broken like the first one is):
+Else just use a current release: install tesseract via one of the installers in the installers directory.
 Run tarkov
-Use either the single exe file or the ziped directory or run the "python main.py" command directly Admin privileges may be needed to start the single exe file or the exe file within the unzipped directory. in 2-6sec the gui will open
+Run the tarkov_item_analyzer.exe
+With the app open press "stop" open the settings and set the path to tesseract.exe on your computer and press "save" close the settings and press "start"
 Start playing Tarkov as normal press the "stop" button to stop the analyzer from watching for the "f" inspect button press